 We are a group of Christians who desire to see God glorified and the neighborhood of West Dallas transformed by the gospel of Jesus Christ.

-Believing transformation best occurs in the context of relationship, we value people over programs.
+Believing transformation best occurs in the context of relationships, we value people over programs.
 Therefore, we intentionally engage in mutually-transforming relationships with the residents of West Dallas and beyond, working with them to bring hope and healing to our communities.